Jwink3101/PyFiSync/README.md

     * Uses rsync for actual file transfers to save bandwidth and make use of existing file data
 * [rclone][rclone] mode: (beta!)
     * Can connect to a wide variety of cloud-services and offers encryption
+    * Note that rclone is still supported and works but **it is better to use** [syncrclone](https://github.com/Jwink3101/syncrclone) instead.
+        * rclone support may be deprecated in the future!
 * Extensively tested for a **huge** variety of edge-cases

 ## Details